Some useful definitions

 subsets = list(subsets)

-# python doesn't like to reduce empty iterables
+# reduce raises on empty iterables

 if not subsets: